Canadian Forces' Decoration: Appearance

 The medal is decagonal (ten-sided, representing the ten provinces), 36 millimetres across the flats, with raised busts.
 The King George VI medal is .800 fine silver and gilded.
-The Queen Elizabeth II and King Charles III medal is tombac (a copper-zinc alloy).
-A gilded copper version was introduced in 2008.
+Initially, Queen Elizabeth II medals were made of tombac (a copper-zinc alloy); a gilded copper version was introduced in 2008.
 The King George VI medal has the uncrowned coinage head of King George VI, facing left, with the inscription Georgius VI D: G: Britt: omn: Rex Fid: Def (Note: Dei gratia Britanniarum omnium Rex Fidei Defensor) around the edge.
 The Queen Elizabeth II medal has the uncrowned coinage head of Queen Elizabeth II, facing right, with the inscription around the edge Elizabeth II Dei gratia Regina (Note: lit.
 'By the grace of God Queen') with the word Canada at the bottom.
 The King Charles III medal has the uncrowned head of King Charles III, facing right with the inscription around the edge Charles III Dei gratia Rex (Note: lit.
 'By the grace of God King') with the word Canada at the bottom.
 The reverse of the medal has a naval crown, three maple leaves and an eagle representing the navy, army and air force from top to bottom.
 The word service is on a scroll at the base and a fleur-de-lis is on each side of the crown.
 The royal cypher is superimposed on the centre of the King George VI medal, but is omitted from later variants of the medal.
 The King George VI medal has the name and rank of the recipient engraved on the reverse of the solid bar while the Queen Elizabeth II and King Charles III medals have the name and rank engraved around the edge of the medal.
 Early Queen Elizabeth II medals have the letters stamped rather than engraved.

 A clasp, also known as a bar, is awarded for every 10 years of subsequent service.
 The clasp is tombac and is 1/4 in high, has the Canadian coat of arms in the centre surmounted by a crown, and is gold in colour.
 This is indicated on the undress ribbon by a rosette.

 Recipients of the Canadian Forces' Decoration are entitled to use the post nominal letters "CD".
 This post-nominal is not affected by the awarding of clasps.